 Skip to content

-Easter in Peru at a Glance
+Easter in Peru at a glance

 Easter is one of the most important religious holidays of the year in Peru.
 Holy Week is called Semana Santa and combines Catholic liturgy, regional customs, family visits, processions, and traditional dishes.

-NameSemana Santa, Holy Week, and Easter
+NameSemana Santa, Holy Week and Easter.

-PeriodPalm Sunday to Easter Sunday
+PeriodPalm Sunday to Easter Sunday, regionally sometimes with preliminary celebrations.

-Known forProcessions, masses, music, and regional customs
+Known forProcessions, masses, candles, music and regional customs.

-Important PlacesAyacucho, Cusco, Lima, Arequipa, and Cajamarca
+Important placesAyacucho, Cusco, Lima, Arequipa, Cajamarca and Tarma.

 What does Easter mean in Peru?

 This mix makes Semana Santa special.
-It is not only religious but also deeply rooted socially and culturally in everyday life.
+It is not only religious but also socially and culturally deeply rooted in everyday life.

-A week between devotion and daily life
+A week between devotion and everyday life

 Semana Santa in Peru can seem very solemn.
 At the same time, it remains lively, loud, and sometimes wonderfully chaotic.

-History of Easter Traditions in Peru
+History of Easter traditions in Peru

 Today's Easter traditions came to Peru with the Spanish colonial era.
-Catholic missionaries brought festivals, processions, and liturgical forms.
+Catholic missionaries brought festivals, processions, brotherhoods, and liturgical forms.

 Semana Santa in Ayacucho